akrolsmir/AIBat/README.txt

 *~*~*~*~*~*~*~*~*~*~*~*~*~*~*~*~*~*~*~*

 Upcoming:
+- Fully parse and interpret v10 features
+- DDL from java
 - Editable ModTrace panel by changing TreeMap in DiffComparator to ArrayList or sth.
 	- Or insert comment feature
 - Categorize warnings as must fix/not